 • eRegulations (GSA) - a public platform for hosting regulations and rulemaking as part of the oversight process

-• CDM (The Cybersecurity and Infrastructure Security Agency (CISA)) - a monitoring tool for government networks (required)
+• CDM (The Cybersecurity and Infrastructure Security Agency (CISA)) - a monitoring tool for government networks.
+Federally mandated, but some agencies opt-out by using other tools that feed data back to CISA

-• webTA (The Department of the Interior (DOI)) - personnel time tracking used by most HR departments
+• Quicktime (The Department of the Interior (DOI)) - personnel time tracking used by most HR departments

 • SOC-as-a-Service (The Department of Justice (DOJ)) - a managed Security Operations Center solution.